Joint Chiefs chairman calls Afghan war a 'strategic failure'

 Austin questioned decisions made over the 20-year course of the U.S. war in Afghanistan.
 In retrospect, he said, the American government may have put too much faith in its ability to build a viable Afghan government.

-“We helped build a state, but we could not forge a nation,” he told the Senate Armed Services Committee.
+“We helped build a state, but we could not forge a nation,” he told the Senate committee.
 “The fact that the Afghan army we and our partners trained simply melted away – in many cases without firing a shot – took us all by surprise.
 It would be dishonest to claim otherwise.”

 Asked why the United States did not foresee the rapid collapse of the Afghan army, Milley said that in his judgment the U.S. military lost its ability to see and understand the true condition of the Afghan forces when it ended the practice some years ago of having advisers alongside the Afghans on the battlefield.